Lidex Side Effects

 Generic Name: fluocinonide topical

-Note: This page contains information about the side effects of fluocinonide topical.
-Some of the dosage forms included on this document may not apply to the brand name Lidex.
+Note: This document contains side effect information about fluocinonide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Lidex.

 For the Consumer